Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Townhome Benchmark: ~$855,000.
 Modern build quality, family-oriented layouts, & a growing share of new development.

 • Condo Benchmark: ~$468,000.
 Entry-priced multi-family, attracting first-time buyers across the central Surrey corridor.
+Be realistic about supply: condos are fairly scarce inside Fleetwood, though more are being built as the area densifies.

 A detached single-family home on a quiet Fleetwood street, the dominant housing product anchoring this central-Surrey pocket